-Assistant Professor of Filmmaking, Julia Swift, attends press junkets for The Irishman, The Two Popes, and Marriage Story, and brings Champlain alumnae along for the ride.
+Assistant Professor of Filmmaking, Julia Swift, attends star-studded premieres and press junkets for The Irishman, The Two Popes, and Marriage Story, and brings Champlain alumnae along for the ride.

 This past semester, Assistant Professor of Filmmaking Julia Swift attended Netflix premieres for The Irishman and The Two Popes in Los Angeles, and Marriage Story in New York City.
 She also attended the Critics’ Choice Documentary Awards (CCDA) while she was in New York.
 On two of her trips, Swift brought Champlain College alumnae with her.

 These trips were possible because Swift is a member of the Critics’ Choice Association (CCA).
 To be a CCA member, a critic needs to consistently review films for a wide audience.
 Swift frequently reviews movies through FOX 44/ABC 22 and on Rotten Tomatoes.

 On October 24, Swift was flown out to attend the Netflix red-carpet premiere of The Irishman, which was held at the TCL Chinese Theatre.
 The film is a 2019 American crime drama directed by Martin Scorsese.
 It stars Robert De Niro, Joe Pesci, and Al Pacino.
 Based on a true story, it follows Frank “The Irishman” Sheeran (De Niro), a truck driver turned hitman who gets involved with mobster Russell Bufalino (Pesci), and ultimately ends up playing a role in the disappearance of labor leader Jimmy Hoffa (Pacino).